Create API Tools

 get_weather_forecast,database-query-tool

-In the image below, set as google_calendar_retriever
+In the image below, it's set as google_calendar_retriever

 5. Write Tool Description